 Here are 10 signs that may indicate you have Meniere’s disease.

-- Vertigo: Vertigo and feeling off balance are associated with a number of different conditions, but they are vital indicators of Meniere’s disease.
+Vertigo and feeling off balance are associated with a number of different conditions, but they are vital indicators of Meniere’s disease.
 Meniere’s attacks the passageways of the inner ear where the balance organs are located.
 These are directly impacted, resulting in vertigo.
 Vertigo is the sensation that you or the things around you are moving.
 It often has a rotational component.
 Meniere’s can result in extreme vertigo.

-- Nausea: Since the balance organs are impacted, vertigo can persist for as short as half an hour and as long as the whole day.
+Since the balance organs are impacted, vertigo can persist for as short as half an hour and as long as the whole day.
 This is frequently accompanied by nausea that will probably stay around for the entire attack.

-- Nystagmus or jerking movements of the eye: The eyes work in conjunction with the ears to maintain one’s balance.
+The eyes work in conjunction with the ears to maintain one’s balance.
 If the brain is receiving different signals from the eyes than it is from the ears, it may result in the eyes jerking around.
 This is because the brain is desperately trying to make sense of what is going on with the body.

-- Sweating and chills: This also has to do with the episodes of vertigo you may experience.
+This also has to do with the episodes of vertigo you may experience.
 Similar to diarrhea, nausea, and vomiting, chills and sweating are a direct result of the sensations that vertigo causes.

-- Extreme exhaustion: Interestingly, exhaustion may actually cause a flare-up of Meniere’s and lead to an attack of vertigo.
+Interestingly, exhaustion may actually cause a flare-up of Meniere’s and lead to an attack of vertigo.
 If you have had previous experience with Meniere’s, we highly recommend getting sufficient rest and reducing your daily activities so as to eliminate stress on your body.

-- Mood swings and irritability: People suffering from Meniere’s exhibit moodiness and erratic emotions.
+People suffering from Meniere’s exhibit moodiness and erratic emotions.
 They may become angry or very irritable for no apparent reason.
 Another symptom often seen is anxiety.

-- Severe headaches or migraines: If someone already suffers from migraines, Meniere’s disease can exacerbate this condition.
+If someone already suffers from migraines, Meniere’s disease can exacerbate this condition.
 Some evidence exists to suggest that migraines can impact the mechanisms of the inner ear.
 This makes Meniere’s sufferers prone to getting headaches and migraines.

 Finding Natural Relief for Meniere’s Disease